cfnptr/garden/docs/GSL.md

 ## Spec Const

-Specialization constant is a way of injecting an int, bool, float, int4... constant into a halfway-compiled version of a shader right before pipeline creation to optimize it.
+Specialization constant is a way of injecting an bool, int, uint and float constant into a halfway-compiled version of a shader right before pipeline creation to optimize it.

 ```